Skip to content

 • Formal letter—Professional and structured for corporate sponsors

-Elements of a strong proposal
+Elements of a compelling proposal

 Regardless of the format, every youth sports sponsorship pitch or proposal should include these essential elements:

 • Introduction and mission—Provide an overview of your team, including its mission, values, and community impact.
 Highlight key details such as team achievements, number of players, and years active in the community.
-Consider adding audience demographics—such as age range or average household income—to help potential sponsors determine if the partnership fits.
+Consider adding audience demographics, such as age range or average household income, to help potential sponsors determine if the partnership fits.

 • Sponsor benefits—Outline what the sponsor will gain from the partnership.
 Detail brand exposure opportunities, such as logo placement on jerseys, banners, social media, website features, or event mentions.
 Emphasize the reach they can expect.